KuenaMahase/Mothusi-AI-Powered-Assistive-IoT-System-/README.md

 Milestone Achievements

     Integrated speech recognition for command-based control of object detection.
-    Refined the input/output integration to ensure smooth communication between:
+    Ability to do text-to-speech inorder to voice out what the model has detected so that the user can hear Refined the input/output integration to ensure smooth communication between:
         The microphone for voice commands.
         The IP Webcam for video input.